lorenzoelia/CVPR_2021_Final_project/README.md

 The project was carried on by Damiano Ravalico and Lorenzo Elia.

 Update 02/02/2022: The file CVPR_Final_project_3 had an error in the SVM formulation with Gaussian kernel.
-The 'KernelScale' parameter was missing and thus the test accuracy with this model was about 7%.
+The 'KernelScale' parameter for the 'fitcsvm' function was missing and thus the test accuracy with this model was about 7%.
 Corrected and now is about 86%.